fweiss/pi-rover/README.md

 - 1.5 ms: 0 degrees (middle)
 - 2.0 ms: 90 degrees CW (right)

-Note: The linearity of these cheap servos is very poor.
+> The linearity of these cheap "Tower Pro" servos is very poor.
+> Going to try "Miuzei" MS-18, with reportedly better
+> linearity and no offest drift.

 ### PCA9685 specs
 This is actually designed for LED PWM control, but can be used for servo.